allenalmario/allenalmario/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌱 I’m currently learning Playwright with Java
+- 🌱 I’m currently learning
+  - Playwright with Java
+  - REST Assured with Java

 - 🎯 My goals are to
-  - Learn REST Assured with Java
+  - Brush up on HTML and CSS
+  - Get back into Web Development, React front end and Sprinboot back end

 - ⚡ Status: I'm a Software Development Engineer in Test at a Seattle based logistics company called Expeditors International of Washington